 04 of 06

 Considering that Bambi is a grazing animal, one might assume that he would enjoy eating the ornamental grasses, generally speaking.
-But one would be wrong—and quite glad to be wrong, I might add!
+But one would be wrong—and quite glad to be wrong, we might add!

 Many ornamental grasses are deer-resistant plants.
-In this brief introduction, I restrict myself to listing just a few examples:
+In this brief introduction, we restrict ourselves to listing just a few examples:

 Continue to 5 of 6 below.